[BLOG] What should be the weight of your pregnant bitch ?

 Nutrition, gestation… and maths ?!?!

 To do that, you need to have a good understanding on how a pregnant bitch should be fed.
-I created a short webcast a couple of years ago.
-Don’t hesitate to watch it, it will give you all the key elements you need to know on the matter !
+Don’t hesitate to watch the video below, it will give you all the key elements you need to know on the matter !

 The key sentence here is the following « Puppies will gain 70% of their birth weight after day 42 of gestation ».